twineworks/tweakflow/site/content/_index.md

 # Language features

 ## A simple computation model
 Tweakflow has values and functions acting on them.
 All language constructs like variables, libraries, and modules merely serve to name and organize values and functions into sensible groups.
 Application users do not have to learn any programming paradigms to start using tweakflow expressions.
-If they are able to use formulas in a spreadsheet application, they are able to use tweakflow.

 ### Batteries included
 Tweakflow comes with a [standard library](/modules/std.html) that allows users to perform common tasks when working with data.
 Your application can limit or extend the standard library to suit its needs.